python-cmd2/cmd2/docs/features/builtin_commands.md

 ## Remove Builtin Commands

-Developers may not want to offer the commands builtin to `cmd2.Cmd`{.interpreted-text role="class"} to users of their application.
-To remove a command you must delete the method implementing that command from the `cmd2.Cmd`{.interpreted-text role="class"} object at runtime.
-For example, if you wanted to remove the `features/builtin_commands:shell`{.interpreted-text role="ref"} command from your application:
+Developers may not want to offer the commands builtin to [cmd2.Cmd][] to users of their application.
+To remove a command you must delete the method implementing that command from the [cmd2.Cmd][] object at runtime.
+For example, if you wanted to remove the [shell](#shell) command from your application:

 ```py
 class NoShellApp(cmd2.Cmd):